 From strategic messaging to behind-the-scenes access to the legislative process, the political system relies on the expertise of individuals who are committed to public service.
-Working towards social justice, transformative alternatives and critical thinking equally requires the development of skills and knowledges that enable us to become engaged in our worlds.
+Working towards social justice, transformative alternatives and critical thinking equally require the development of skills and bits of knowledge that enable us to become engaged in our worlds.
 We’ll prepare you for a career in government, journalism, law, the nonprofit sector or social justice endeavors.

 With access to Quinnipiac’s Albert Schweitzer Institute, you’ll attend programs and lectures featuring global leaders, including Nobel Peace laureates and former U.S. presidents.
 Some of our recent political science graduates work as political reporters in Washington, staff members for the U.S. Department of State, staff members for members of Congress and state legislators, lobbyists and lead nonprofit agencies on issues of immigration.